bitlogik/Conserity/README.md

 ```
 export LinodeAPIKey=YOURLINODEAPITOKEN ; history -d $(history 1)
 ```
-Else, you just need a single remote Apache web server.
+Else, you just need a single remote Apache web server (a different server from where you install Conserity).

-Run Conserity in its directory :
+Run Conserity in the main server :

 ```
 ./run-conserity.sh